jivebiscuit/jivebiscuit.github.io/docs/sop/i90-sop.md

 10,000 feet MSL and 12,000 feet MSL must not be assigned to aircraft departing via the PRARI Gate.
 This restriction separates from the KIDDZ and SNIFY Standard Terminal Arrival Routes (STARs).

 #### 2-1-13.
 Approach Information
-The first controller to work an aircraft that will land at an airport inside their Terminal Area (Houston, College, Beaumont) must satisfy the requirements of 7110.65 4-7-10 Approach Information.
+The first controller to work an aircraft that will land at an airport inside their Terminal Area (Houston, College, Beaumont) must satisfy the requirements of [7110.65 4-7-10 Approach Information](https://www.faa.gov/air_traffic/publications/atpubs/atc_html/chap4_section_7.html).

 #### 2-1-14.
 Arrival Runway Assignments
 1. Unless otherwise stated in this order, aircraft being handed off to Final controllers must be assigned 6,000 feet and no greater than 210 knots.
-2. Provide runway assignment information in the primary scratchpad for all IFR arrival aircraft in accordance with vZHU General Control SOP 2-2-1.
+2. Provide runway assignment information in the primary scratchpad for all IFR arrival aircraft in accordance with [ZHU General Control SOP 2-2-1](../sop/general-control-sop.md#2-2-1-ifr-arrivals).
 3. Utilize the charts below for optimal runway assignment and altitudes related thereto.
 4. The East Arrival and West Arrival short-side (Base-side) feeders are responsible for runway balancing.
 Runway balancing is defined as keeping equal pressure on the available arrival runways.
 Gulf Arrival and Eagle Lake Arrival must assist East Arrival and West Arrival when balancing needs exist (e.g., vectors for spacing).
 5. If short-side feeders assign a runway that is not on a STAR transition, the aircraft must be vectored.
 (Shown as **bold** in the tables below).